Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ## Features
-Responsive on all devize sizes
+Responsive on all device sizes

 Interactive elements